Dental Foundation Training Guide 2019

 “Foundation Training” means a relevant period of employment during which a dental practitioner is employed under a contract of service by an approved trainer to provide a wide range of dental care and treatment and to attend such study days as that contract provides, with the aims and objectives of enhancing clinical and administrative competence and promoting high standards through relevant postgraduate training and in particular to—

-- Enable the dental practitioner to practise and improve the dental practitioner’s skills;
+a.
+Enable the dental practitioner to practice and improve the dental practitioner’s skills;

-- Develop and implement peer and self-review and reflection, and promote awareness of the need for professional education, training and audit as a continuing process; and
+e.
+Develop and implement peer and self-review and reflection, and promote awareness of the need for professional education, training and audit as a continuing process;

 The aims of Dental Foundation Training for the General Dental Services (GDS) are to meet the needs of unsupervised general dental practitioners by developing the clinical skills learned as an undergraduate, and by teaching administration, governance and practice management skills to promote high ethical standards and quality care for patients.